 - Saddle: English saddles with a four inch cutback are preferred.
 Standard cutback or straight head saddle with plain, straight front flaps, and spoon or square cantle.
-Trooper saddles and bounce pads are not allowed.
-Dressage or forward seat saddles are prohibited.
+Trooper saddles with English leathers and irons are allowed.
+Bounce pads are not allowed.
+Dressage or forward seat saddles, or trooper saddles with fenders and western stirrups are prohibited.
 Regular, Fillis, or safety stirrups are permitted.
 Standard leathers with ends pulled back behind the leg are proper.
 The girth should be leather, linen or patent.
 White is considered traditional, although other dark colors may be used. - Bridle and Reins: Standard, simple English bridles fitted with hooks and studs or buckles is proper.
 Colored brow bands are appropriate; however, rhinestones, etc., are not acceptable.
 Cavessons may be leather or match the browband, which may be leather or colored patent.
 Reins shall be single plain or simple laced rein connected at the end by buckle or stitching.
 The bight of the reins always falls on the right side. - Saddle Pads: No pad is preferred, but if used pads should be dark and follow the form of the saddle.
-They should not protrude beyond the saddle so as not to detract from the rider. - All tack should be clean and well kept with shining bits and stirrup irons. - Breast straps of brown or black leather are optional. - Whether of the flat or deep seat variety, the saddle should be the correct size for the exhibitor.
+They should not protrude beyond the saddle so as not to detract from the rider. - All tack should be clean and well kept with shining bits and stirrup irons. - Breast straps of brown or black leather are optional.

-• Braids should be of the straight plaited variety with no butterflies or other ornaments and only required if appropriate for breed requirements.
+- Whether of the flat or deep seat variety, the saddle should be the correct size for the exhibitor. - Braids should be of the straight plaited variety with no butterflies or other ornaments and only required if appropriate for breed requirements.